- Chapter Affiliation

 The Coordinator of Fraternity & Sorority Life and Student Leadership provides direct support, vision, and leadership for the overall fraternity and sorority system at Keene State.
 Our system is comprised of eight inter/nationally recognized Greek-letter organizations, two governing bodies, and one honor society.
 In conjunction with on-campus chapter advisors, alumni advisors, and College resources as well as the support and partnership of each of our recognized Greek-letter organization’s headquarters, members of the FSL community are afforded various opportunities for personal, professional, and organizational development.
 Members of the community are held accountable by their peers, and the officers of their chapters and governing councils to fully take advantage of, and mutually support, the programs, events, trainings, philanthropic and community service activities available to them.

 Each chapter/colony will develop and utilize an academic plan and programs for its members.
 The programs should encourage improved academic achievement and seek to raise the overall GPA of the fraternity and sorority community.
-A minimum of a 2.5 cumulative GPA is required for a potential new member to join/affiliate with a Greek-letter organization at Keene State College.
-A minimum of a 2.0 cumulative GPA is required of all fraternity and sorority students to maintain general membership within a Greek-letter organization at Keene State College (unless a higher minimum cumulative GPA is required by a specific chapter in which members of that chapter must adhere to that minimum cumulative GPA).
-Those students that hold a leadership/Executive Board position within their Greek-letter organization must have earned, and must maintain a minimum 2.3 cumulative GPA (unless a higher minimum cumulative GPA is required by a specific chapter in which members of that chapter must adhere to that minimum cumulative GPA to hold their leadership/Executive Board position).
+A minimum of a 2.5 cumulative GPA is required for an undergraduate student to join/affiliate with a social Greek-letter organization at Keene State College.
+Following initiation into an organization, a minimum of a 2.0 cumulative GPA is required of all fraternity and sorority students to maintain general membership within a Greek-letter organization at Keene State College (unless a higher minimum cumulative GPA is required by a specific chapter in which members of that chapter must adhere to that minimum cumulative GPA).
+Those students that hold a leadership/Executive Board position within their Greek-letter organization must have earned, and must maintain, a minimum 2.3 cumulative GPA to hold that position (unless a higher minimum cumulative GPA is required by a specific chapter in which members of that chapter must adhere to that minimum cumulative GPA to hold their leadership/Executive Board position).

 New Member Practices